Hydrogen is Not the Answer insights

 • Use of existing filling stations.
 Hydrogen vehicles can be quickly refueled via the existing network of filling stations, already set up to handle gasoline, with minor modifications.

-Yes, that's great if you're the oil industry, seeking to maintain dependency on your highly profitable distribution network!
 For everyone else, one of the great things about electric vehicles is that we don't have to go to a petrol station every time to refuel.
 Transmitting electricity is far easier; if you need small quantities of hydrogen, it's easier to make it locally.

 • The Hindenburg exploded!
 Isn't hydrogen dangerous and explosive?

-Yes, any improperly handled fuel is hazardous, but we've learned how to handle this safely, and to prevent and detect leaks.
 Furthermore, it probably wasn't just the hydrogen at fault .
 Because hydrogen is so buoyant, an H2 fire is less hazardous than other fuels, as it rises while it burns; furthermore, pure hydrogen (unless pre-mixed with pure oxygen) merely burns and does not explode.

 • Hydrogen is a great way to store energy during long gaps in renewable energy supply (a dunkelflaute).